Beef Tamales cooked in the Instant Pot in half the time. Along with masa made with bacon drippings and filled with a flavorful shredded beef.

 How to Store and Reheat tamales

 To reheat refrigerated tamales, place a damp paper towel over them and microwave for 2 minutes until heated through.
-Keep the corn husk on the tamale while you reheat them to prevent them from drying out, then remove husk before eating.
+Keep the corn husk on the tamale while you reheat them to prevent them from drying out, then remove the husk before eating.

-Instant Pot Beef Tamales
+Instant Pot Shredded Beef Tamale Recipe

 Equipment